msucorey/run-with-strangers/README.md

 - [ ] Join event in your city
 - [ ] Dashboard of joined/hosted events

+These were completed according to standards including modern security practices (encryption, passwords stored only as salted hashes, etc.).
+Additional features and development are detailed below.

 ### Original Feature

-Essentially, the site brings users and hosts together through hosted events that are specified according to training level and outcome.
+Essentially, the site concept is to users and hosts together through hosted events that are specified according to training level and outcome.
 This ability to specify event attributes is where RWS takes a functional step forward from Tea With Strangers where events only differentiate by date/time/location.

 ![wireframe]